 It can be a shock to go from working every day to having almost an unlimited amount of free time.
 Thankfully, there are plenty of ways to enjoy a fun and fulfilling retirement.

-If you’re approaching retirement soon and have been inspired by some of the ideas in this article, you can read more tips on how to plan for retirement.
+If you’re approaching retirement soon and have been inspired by some of the ideas in this article, you can read more tips on how to plan your retirement transition.
 Our financial wellbeing hub also features our financial wellbeing flipbook and helpful tools – to provide you with positive ways for you to think and act about your future and finances – so that you can feel better equipped for this next stage of your life.